ajhasib01/Linux/README.md

 # Use git in LINUX

-# STEPS:
+**STEPS:**

-1) First create a folder where u want to use git
+- First create a folder where u want to use git

-2) Then initialize git by (git init)
+- Then initialize git by `git init`

+- If u want to chck status then write `git status`

-4) Then make something eg. file and write anything then add it by (git add {file name} or git add {.}> . for everything.
+- Then make something eg. file and write anything then add it by `(git add {file name} or git add {.}` {.} for everything.
-3) If u want to chck status then write (git status)

-5)If u want to commit something then use git commit

-first u need to make a repo in github and copy the url
+- If u want to commit something then use `git commit` If you using it for the first time  u need to make a repository in github and copy the url.

-6) To remotely access git remote add url
+- To remotely access `git remote add url`

-7)Then for pushing the file to github (git push -u origin master ) then give username and for password u need token for token go to developer section on github and give usable permission and generate the key .
+- Then for pushing the file to github `git push -u origin master` [It's not always master branch u can create your own branch and push to it just writing that branch name instead of master.] then give username and for password you  need a token for token go to `developer section` on github and look for `personal access token` and from that section choose `fine-grained tokens` give usable permission and generate the key .